m7md123q/discord-username-checker/README.md

 # discord-username-checker
-A discord username checker with Pomelo.
+A discord username checker with Pomelo and webhook support.

 requirements:
 ```